 The hunt for a qualified lender is narrowed with bad credit, but good candidates are out there.

 Remember what you’re looking for in a lender who can handle a buyer with bad credit.
-You want a lender who not only will overlook toxic credit but one that also handles FHA-insured loans and one who won’t burden you with onerous charges based on your credit score.
+You want a lender who not only will overlook toxic credit but also handles FHA-insured loans and won’t burden you with onerous charges based on your credit score.

 Each lender you encounter will have some credit score criteria, so there’s no getting around that.